Q: Do I need a car to take flying lessons?

 Q: How long will it take?

 A: For an average student, If you can fly twice a week, expect it to take about 6 months.
 If you fly once a week, plan on a year.
+This does vary considerably by person.

 Q: How much does it cost?